jtlemon/drill_controller/README.md

 Note: Most the protection circuitry should be on the shield itself, such as optical isolation of signals and ESD protection.
 Larger fuses will be located externally for the higher voltage components.

+## Servo Adapter board

+The board to adapter the servo motors to use a standardized set of connectors accross the machine.